 How to Thicken Homemade Creamed Corn

 You may also make a roux.
-To make a roux you’ll need to combine flour with fat (usually butter) in equal ratios (try 3 tablespoons of each).
+To make a roux, you’ll combine a little all-purpose flour with fat (usually butter) in equal ratios (try three tablespoons of each).
 To do this, melt the butter in a small saucepan over medium heat.
 Once melted, slowly add the flour, whisking continuously until fully incorporated.
-Remove from heat, add a cup or so of the warmed corn and mix well before mixing with the rest of the corn.
+Remove from heat, add a cup or so of the warmed corn, and mix well before mixing with the rest of the corn.

 Creamed Corn Recipe